Christmas Tree Brownies

 - 3 – round cookie/biscuit cutters in varying sizes

-How to Make Christmas Tree Brownies
+How to Make Christmas Tree Brownies: Step-by-Step Instructions

 First you need to make the brownies.
 I just use a boxed brownie mix.
 I’ve tried homemade brownies, but I love boxed brownies… I personally think they always taste better.
 You make what you like though.
 Make sure to use butter of cooking spray in the bottom of your pan, or parchment paper so that you can easily remove the brownies from the pan.